 For the latest AMD drivers, click here.

-Additionally, please ensure that Windows Update has been run and that all the latest updates have been installed on your operating system.
+Please also ensure that you run Windows Update to install all the latest updates onto your operating system.

-If you still experience issues, you may want to try performing a clean installation of the video driver set.
-This will remove any extraneous driver DLL files or game profiles that existed with the previous driver installation.
+If you still experience issues, you may want to try performing a clean installation of the graphics driver.
+This will remove any extra DLL files or game profiles from the previous driver installation.

 To do a clean video driver install, many enthusiasts use a third-party program called Display Driver Uninstaller (DDU), which completely removes components that were part of the original driver installation package.